Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• A certificate holder only receives proof.
+• A certificate holder only receives proof of coverage.

 The Vantage Point